 Nearly everyone who can is working from home now, and doing so effectively suddenly requires finding a decent home printer.
-That’s especially true if you’re also homeschooling kids who need hard copies of their assignments.
+That’s especially true if you’re also homeschooling kids who need hard copies of their remote learning assignments.
 But if you’re rebooting that old, dusty beast that’s been largely ignored for a decade or more, you’ll find that printing in any quantity will cost you more in ink than paper, electricity, and your hourly salary combined.
 Which is why you need to invest in the

 When choosing a printer, pay attention to how much bang you get for the buck: In this case, how often you need to replace toners or cartridges.
 Do you want color, or is that an extra you can live without?
 If you’re going with color, choose an inkjet printer; monochrome laser printers are better if you’re only churning out documents or math worksheets.
 And if size matters, get something you can shove onto a shelf without taking up the entirely of your work area.

 Rest assured that plenty of innovations have happened in the space in the last 10 years, chief of which is the switch to tank-like systems that both hold more colored goo (read: more pages) and are cheaper to refill than before.
 So let the kids go crazy with homework.
 Print that TPS report in triplicate.
 With the options we’ve assembled, you can now afford to print to your heart’s—and wallet’s—content.